CorvusPrudens/Corvassembly/docsrc/advanced/advanced-syntax.rst

   ldr f, &variable

   rom array[] = {1, 2, 3, 'a', 'b', 'c'}
-  ldr g, array
+  ldr g, array + 3

 Pointer Registers
 ========================================

-In Corvassembly, there are three registers that double as pointers to specific types of memory.
+In Corvassembly, there are three registers that double as pointers to specific types of memory for indirect addressing.

 f
   This register can be used to access ``ram``.